aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

   {% if router_bgp.vrfs[vrf].rd is arista.avd.defined %}
   ```

-### PLUGIN-2 - Test if variable exists with a given value
+### PLUGIN-2 Test if variable exists with a given value

 - _Description_

-  To test if a variable is defined and has a specific value, the test __`arista.avd.defined`__ shall be used.
+  To test if a variable is defined and has a specific value, the test **`arista.avd.defined`** shall be used.

 - _Example_